Sales 855.945.7921 | Support 888.277.8514 |

 The grant writing process requires precision with your financial information, so it’s crucial to have all relevant statements accessible and up-to-date.
 Some funders may have different foundation reporting requirements or formats for the financial statements in your procedure.

 However, your financials section should show how you’ve spent the funds based on your nonprofit’s original grant proposal.
-Manually compiling these details is very time-consuming, and the information may not be accurate or up-to-date.
-Accounting and payroll software can help you automate this process and gather the financial data you need.
+Manually compiling these details is time-consuming, and the information may not be accurate or up-to-date.

 Accounting Software